TwiFic Doctorward Contest

 "Yeah," I replied as he took my helmet and jacket to be stowed behind the bar.
 "Thanks for the seat.
 I wasn't sure if I'd make it; had an unexpected delivery this afternoon.
 Glad I did, though.
 Looks like a full house, Jazz.
 That's good."

-Jasper slid an icy Crown and Coke in front of me, and nodded.
+Jasper slid a cold Crown and Coke in front of me, and nodded.

 "Yeah, it looks like a good night for the books, for sure.
 Emmett is counting heads and stamping hands as the people arrive.
 Many more and we will have to start turning them away.
 Luckily, Alice made a new friend a few months back at the supermarket and she offered to help waitress tonight.
 She seems really sweet and right cute too, Edward.
 Alice thinks she's talked her into singing, but she's not going to be here until later, when she gets done with her shift at the Thriftway at eight.
 We'll see how the night plays out."